jtlieb/nets213-final/docs/README.md

 ## A Crowdsourced Text Adventure Game
 The main components of our game include:
 1. Coming up with a general storyline
-2. Crowdsourcing locations as well as situations that could occur in those locations
-3. Crowdsourcing the different paths the story could take
+2. Crowdsourcing the different paths the story could take
-4. Compiling all the paths together and implementing the game
+3. Compiling all the paths together and implementing the game

 ## Coming up with a general storyline - 1 pt
 This should be pretty straightforward.
 We want to make the story